alexisr93/ml-llm/README.md

 - Implement and train small-scale language models using PyTorch.
 - Experiment with model optimization techniques.

+## Contents

+- **`byte_pair_encoding.py`**
+  A minimal, standalone implementation of a Byte Pair Encoding (BPE) tokenizer.
+Trains a tokenizer directly on a small corpus and merges character pairs into subword tokens.

+- **`bpe_tokenizer_pipeline.py`**
+  A full BPE tokenizer training pipeline built around the Tiny Shakespeare dataset.
+Handles corpus download, learning merges, building vocab/token mappings, and preparing tokenized train/validation splits for model training.

 ## License

-This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This repo is licensed under the MIT License.
+See [LICENSE](LICENSE).